The Resolution Property via Azumaya Algebras: Introduction

-\begin{remark} Note that for a qcqs algebraic stack $X$, the resolution property of the canonical morphism $f: X \to \Spec \mathbf{Z}$ is equivalent to the resolution property of $X$.
-Indeed, if a universally $f$-generating family of locally free sheaves on $X$ exists then every quasicoherent module $F$ can be surjected onto by a direct sum $\bigoplus V_i^{\oplus m_i} \to F$.
-Conversely if $X$ satisfies the resolution property then take a generating family of locally free sheaves $\{V_i\}$, it is certainly $f$-generating hence it is \emph{universally} $f$-generating by Gross \cite{GrossRes} Corollary 1.10 and the fact that $\Spec \mathbf{Z}$ has affine diagonal. \end{remark}
+\begin{remark} For a qcqs algebraic stack $X$, the resolution property of the canonical morphism $f: X \to \Spec \mathbf{Z}$ is equivalent to the resolution property of $X$.
+Indeed, if a universally $f$-generating family of locally free sheaves on $X$ exists, then every quasi-coherent module $F$ can be surjected onto by a direct sum of vector bundles $\bigoplus V_i^{\oplus m_i} \to F$.
+Conversely if $X$ satisfies the resolution property then take a generating family of locally free sheaves $\{V_i\}$, it is certainly $f$-generating hence it is \emph{universally} $f$-generating by \cite[Corollary 2.10]{GrossRes} and the fact that $\Spec \mathbf{Z}$ has affine diagonal. \end{remark}

-The relativization will come in handy because if a qcqs algebraic stack $X$ maps to $Y$, to show that $X$ satisfies the resolution property it suffices to show that $X \to Y$ and $Y$ both satisfy the resolution property.
-We give an accessible proof below for the sake of completeness.
-A more general result is given in Gross 1.8(v) \cite{GrossRes}
+The relativization will come in handy because if a qcqs algebraic stack $X$ maps to $Y$, to show that $X$ satisfies the resolution property it suffices to show that $X \to Y$ and $Y$ both satisfy the resolution property:

-\begin{lem} Suppose $f: X \to Y$ is a qcqs morphism between qcqs algebraic stacks.
-Then $X$ satisfies the resolution property if $f$ and $Y$ both satisfy the resolution property. \end{lem}
+\begin{lemma} Suppose $f: X \to Y$ is a qcqs morphism between qcqs algebraic stacks.
+Then $X$ satisfies the resolution property if $f$ and $Y$ both satisfy the resolution property. \end{lemma}